z3y/Graphlit/README.md

 - Inputs and outputs are automatically created by parsing the text.
 The last declared function is used.
 - You can add custom function nodes to the graph search tree menu by creating an .hlsl file with a ProjectNameNode tag.
 - You can bind inputs (example "float2 UV" would automatically pass in the uv0 texture coordinate to the function when nothing is connected)
+- You can use any variable type, even if its not supported by the graph, to pass values between custom functions

 ## Currently not implemented
 - Groups are not saved